jpegjames/ScreenMosaic/README.md

 to set and test the screen positions within the Mosaic.
 This is useful for the intial setup and the data can be saved to `screens.json`.

+`/examples` This page provides working examples of the commands that can be sent to the ScreenMosaic to control it.
+This is a work-in-progress.

 ##
 The server software also has a few tools to help align each screen in the overall grid and to crop the images for the screens.